-High-speed data load uses the pgx\loader command to load data from files at high speed into FUJITSU Enterprise Postgres.
+High-speed data load uses the pgx_loader command to load data from files at high speed into FUJITSU Enterprise Postgres.

-- This feature is available only in the Advanced Edition. - This feature is not available in single-user mode.
+- This feature is not available in single-user mode.
 This is because in single-user mode instances run in a single process, and it cannot start parallel workers.